browserengineering/book/book/intro.md

 And the truth is---you use the browser all the time, maybe for reading this book!
-That makes the algorithms more approachable in a browser than almost anywhere else: the web is already familiar.
-After all, it's at the center of modern computing.
+That makes the algorithms more approachable in a browser than almost anywhere else, because the web is already familiar.

 The role of the browser
 =======================

+The web is at the center of modern computing.
 Every year the web expands its reach to more and more of what we do with computers.
 It now goes far beyond its original use for document-based information sharing: many people now spend their entire day in a browser, not